kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 Note that we use $i^2 = -1$ and group like terms, but otherwise proceed as normal.
 If we were to generalize this to a pair of complex numbers, we get
 $$(a + bi)(c + di) = (ac - bd) + (ad + bc)i.$$

+Although the rules of multiplication of complex numbers differ from those of real numbers, the _field axioms_ still hold.
+This is the purpose behind the development of abstract algebra.
+The principle is DRY (Don't Repeat Yourself) or, equivalently, do not re-invent the wheel.

 <!--TODO: i^4 = 1; rotation; compare with -i^2 = 1-->

 ## Polar form of complex numbers

 $re^{i\theta} = r(\cos\theta + i\sin\theta)$
+$
+Argand diagram plus explanation.

 ## Consistency between real and complex multiplication